michaelneverwins/lg-pro-tips/lg-buy.md

 * Another view of Linux games on sale via SteamDB: [`https://steamdb.info/sales/?category=999&displayOnly=Game`](https://steamdb.info/sales/?category=999&displayOnly=Game)

 ## Itch.io
 Itch.io is notable for being another store with an official desktop app for Linux.
-Like Steam, it can install Windows games and run them (in this case using Wine), but if you want games specifically for Linux, it has a few tens of thousands of those too.
+Like Steam, it can install Windows games and run them (if you have Wine installed), but if you want games specifically for Linux, it has a few tens of thousands of those too.
 About 9% of the store's immense indie catalog is Linux-compatible.

 * Linux games: [`https://itch.io/games/platform-linux`](https://itch.io/games/platform-linux)
 * Linux games on sale: [`https://itch.io/games/on-sale/platform-linux`](https://itch.io/games/on-sale/platform-linux)